- Blocked websites in China: highlights and latest news

 The list published in this article is not exhaustive.
 Keep in mind that the situation is constantly changing: a website that’s blocked today could work tomorrow and vice versa – a website that works today could stop working in twenty minutes.

-To check whether a given website is blocked, just enter the URL into Comparitech or the Greatfire Analyzer.
+To check whether a given website is blocked, you can just enter the URL into one of the numerous tools like the ones offered by Comparitech or the Greatfire Analyzer.

 Besides, some websites are partially blocked, some go on and off and others, despite not being blocked, are so slow that they are practically unusable.
 The classic example is video calls on Skype: the connection is often so slow that you’ll want to skip the call.